Greedy Heuristics for Sampling-Based Motion Planning in High-Dimensional State Spaces: Introduction

 Existing direct informed sampling methods \citep{gammell2014informed,gammell2018informed} mitigate inefficiency by defining bounded, hyperellipsoidal sampling regions, called \emph{informed sets}, based on the cost of the current solution.
 While this significantly reduces the size of the search space, initial feasible solutions are often highly tortuous, containing many redundant states---intermediate states that can be removed through standard path-shortening techniques without affecting feasibility.
 Such redundant states increase the solution cost and enlarge the informed set unnecessarily, reducing the likelihood of finding states that may be part of a better solution.
 To address this shortcoming, \cite{kyaw2022energy} introduced a new direct informed sampling procedure that biases sampling based on heuristic information from the states that are part of the current solution, independent of their cost.
 These states are used to define an alternative \emph{greedy informed set} that reduces the size of the informed sampling hyperellipsoid, improving both the efficiency and the convergence rate of planning.
 Although the greedy informed set concept was introduced in \citep{kyaw2022energy}, no analysis of its properties was carried out.

 Informed sets are only useful to reduce the size of the search space once an initial solution has been found, making rapid discovery of a feasible path crucial for overall planning efficiency.
 A key contribution of this work is a formal analysis of the performance and trade-offs associated with the \emph{greedy informed set}.
 To accelerate the search for an initial solution, bidirectional planning can be employed.
 Algorithms such as RRT-Connect~\citep{kuffner2000rrt} grow two trees---one from the start and one from the goal---that expand toward each other, guided by a connection heuristic.
 Building on this idea and incorporating the greedy informed set, we propose \emph{Greedy-RRT*} (G-RRT*), a bidirectional, asymptotically optimal sampling-based planner.
 G-RRT* rapidly identifies initial solutions and exploits the greedy informed set to enhance solution quality, particularly in high-dimensional spaces.

+Throughout, we address geometric, holonomic planning with a path-length objective and do not consider kinodynamic planning.

-In summary, we make the following contributions herein. \begin{itemize} \item We provide a formal analysis of properties of the greedy informed set and consider how possible algorithmic choices influence planning performance. \item We present Greedy-RRT* (G-RRT*), a bi-directional, asymptotically optimal sampling-based planning algorithm that leverages the proposed greedy heuristic.\footnote{Information on the OMPL implementations of G-RRT* is publicly available at \url{https://github.com/utiasSTARS/ompl}.} \item We prove the completeness and asymptotic optimality of G-RRT*, building upon existing results from the sampling-based planning literature. \item We show experimentally that greedy exploitation in large planning domains improves success and convergence rates over state-of-the-art methods, using both simulations and manipulation datasets. \end{itemize}
+In summary, we make the following contributions herein. \begin{itemize} \item We provide a formal analysis of properties of the greedy informed set and consider how possible algorithmic choices influence planning performance. \item We present Greedy-RRT* (G-RRT*), a bi-directional, asymptotically optimal sampling-based planning algorithm that leverages the proposed greedy heuristic.\footnote{Information on the OMPL implementations of G-RRT* is publicly available at \url{https://github.com/utiasSTARS/ompl}.